h-idei/pvrnn_sa/README.md

         #Timeseries for each trial will be saved in “/test/example/result_ER/sit01/seq01/ite050/window010/lr0090/”
         #("seq01" can be "seq01"~"seq08", corresponding to different trials).

-        #plot_timeseries.py can be used to generate figure of timeseries for each trial in
+        #plot_timeseries.py can be used to generate figure (pdf file) of timeseries for each trial
-        #“/test/example/result_ER/sit01/seq01/ite050/window010/lr0090/” ("seq01" can be "seq01"~"seq08").
+        #saved in “/test/example/result_ER/sit01/seq01/ite050/window010/lr0090/” ("seq01" can be "seq01"~"seq08").
         python plot_timeseries.py